tjohnston-softdev/find-property-demo-js/readme.md

 This is my submission for a technical assessment offered to shortlisted candidates for one of the software development positions I interviewed for.
 The basic objective was to implement a Node JS function which searches for a given property in a key-value collection string.

 Assessment instructions were sent as a PDF.
 I reinterpreted it as a [markdown file](./instructions.md) for public viewing.
+This also includes the implementation details and any personal assumptions.

 The assessment was undertaken on 4 September 2021 and shared publicly on 7 September.
-An updated version with unit tests was released on 14 September.
+An updated version with unit tests was released on 14 September with the final version released on 26 September.

 ## Running